 We are honored to begin an exciting chapter of this work, which will be dedicated to accelerating an end to homelessness across the country over the next five years.
 With the generous support of the John D. and Catherine T. MacArthur Foundation’s 100&Change award, we will work to help communities in our Built for Zero initiative produce a critical, diverse mass of evidence that homelessness is solvable.

 As both an organization and a movement, we understand that how much, and how quickly, we are able to learn will determine our success.
-After a several months-long process of meeting several outstanding candidates, we are proud to announce that we are partnering with ORS Impact and Equal Measure (EqM) for a five-year learning and evaluation partnership.
-ORS Impact and EqM bring to this engagement years of deep expertise in evaluating place-based systems change initiatives in communities across the U.S.
+After a several months-long process of meeting several outstanding candidates, we are proud to announce that we are partnering with ORS Impact for a five-year learning and evaluation partnership.
+ORS Impact brings to this engagement years of deep expertise in evaluating place-based systems change initiatives in communities across the U.S.

-The organizations bring a commitment to advancing diversity, equity, and inclusion in their approach – prioritizing racial, ethnic, and gender inclusivity in their organizations and in their learning and evaluation design.
+The organization brings a commitment to advancing diversity, equity, and inclusion in their approach – prioritizing racial, ethnic, and gender inclusivity in their organizations and in their learning and evaluation design.
 They have collaborated as learning partners on a number of national collective impact initiatives focusing on topics such as public education reform, college access, and STEM.

 The Learning and Evaluation Aims